Welcome New Students!

 Admissions and Records website and select the Priority Registration link.

-- Payment is due immediately following registration.
-Grace periods may apply.
+Payment is due immediately following registration.
 Students can be dropped for nonpayment.
-Contact the Cashiers Office at
+Please refer to the

 START YOUR APPLICATION